Lamiorkor/Climate-Quest/README.md

 - A neutral answer which gains you no points
 - A wrong answer which takes some health away

-Health can be regained by having a streak of 3 or more right answers...
+Health can be regained by having a streak of 3 or more characters...

 Can you survive the longest?